 EXPLORE A TREETOP ADVENTURE PARK

 Adventure parks have become more and more popular, and gosh they are fun!
 One of the most rewarding ways our family spends time together is at treetop adventure parks.
-We "discovered" them a few years ago and can't get enough of them!
+We "discovered" them a few years ago and can't get enough!
 Climb into the trees and navigate obstacle courses and zip lines.
 This option may not work for all ages and abilities, but if it works for your family, I highly recommend it!

 VISIT AN INDOOR CLIMBING OR NINJA GYM

 You don't have to be an avid fan of American Ninja Warrior to get a kick out of a couple of hours at a ninja-type gym.
 Chances are, a ninja gym or climbing gym is located not too far from your home.
-Call ahead, because sometimes these gyms can accommodate individuals of all abilities.
+Call ahead, because often these gyms can accommodate individuals of all abilities.
 Parents and kids of all ages and skills will get a huge boost, both in self-confidence and in feel-good endorphin levels.

 JOIN A CLASS